Aether drag hypothesis: Partial aether dragging

 In 1810, François Arago realised that variations in the refractive index of a substance predicted by the corpuscular theory would provide a useful method for measuring the velocity of light.
 These predictions arose because the refractive index of a substance such as glass depends on the ratio of the velocities of light in air and in the glass.
 Arago attempted to measure the extent to which corpuscles of light would be refracted by a glass prism at the front of a telescope.
-He expected that there would be a range of different angles of refraction due to the variety of different velocities of the stars and the motion of the earth at different times of the day and year.
-Contrary to this expectation he found that there was no difference in refraction between stars, between times of day or between seasons.
+He expected that there would be a range of different angles of refraction due to the variety of different velocities of the stars and the motion of the Earth at different times of the day and year.
+Contrary to this expectation, he found that there was no difference in refraction between stars, between times of day or between seasons.
 All Arago observed was ordinary stellar aberration.

 In 1818, Augustin-Jean Fresnel examined Arago's results using a wave theory of light.
-He realised that even if light were transmitted as waves the refractive index of the glass-air interface should have varied as the glass moved through the aether to strike the incoming waves at different velocities when the earth rotated and the seasons changed.
-Fresnel proposed that the glass prism would carry some of the aether along with it so that "..the aether is in excess inside the prism".

-He realised that the velocity of propagation of waves depends on the density of the medium so proposed that the velocity of light in the prism would need to be adjusted by an amount of 'drag'.
+He realised that even if light were transmitted as waves the refractive index of the glass-air interface should have varied as the glass moved through the aether to strike the incoming waves at different velocities when the Earth rotated, and the seasons changed.
+Fresnel proposed that the glass prism would carry some of the aether along with it so that "...the aether is in excess inside the prism".
+He realised that the velocity of propagation of waves depends on the density of the medium and so proposed that the velocity of light in the prism would need to be adjusted by an amount of 'drag'.
 The velocity of light $v_n$ in the glass without any adjustment is given by:

 The drag adjustment $v_d$ is given by:

 Where $\rho_e$ is the aether density in the environment, $\rho_g$ is the aether density in the glass and $v$ is the velocity of the prism with respect to the aether.

 The factor $\left(1 - \frac {\rho_e}{\rho_g}\right)$ can be written as $\left(1 - \frac{1}{n^2}\right)$ because the refractive index, n, would be dependent on the density of the aether.
 This is known as the Fresnel drag coefficient.
 The velocity of light in the glass is then given by:

 This correction was successful in explaining the null result of Arago's experiment.
 It introduces the concept of a largely stationary aether that is dragged by substances such as glass but not by air.
 Its success favoured the wave theory of light over the previous corpuscular theory.